imacat/reslog/README.md

      files.
 It is only needed when gzip compressed files are encountered.
 If it is not available, `arclog` tries the `gzip` executable instead.
 If that is not available, too, `arclog` fails.
-Compress::Zlib comes with Perl since version 5.9.3.
-If not, you can download and install it from the CPAN archive, or install it with the CPAN shell:
+You should not worry about Compress::Zlib since it comes with Perl since version 5.9.3.
+If not, it is contained in the [IO-Compress] distribution.
+You can download and install it from the CPAN archive, or install it with the CPAN shell:

          cpan Compress::Zlib